2.01 (Buran-class spacecraft)

 2.01 (GRAU index serial number 11F35 3K) is the designation of the third Buran-class orbiter to be produced as part of the Soviet/Russian Buran programme.
 Its construction was not complete when the Buran programme was cancelled (30–50 percent done), so it remains unfinished.
 It was never officially named, though it's often referred to as Baikal (Байкал) after Lake Baikal.

 Differences from Buran and Ptichka

 The 2.01 is the first of a second series of Buran-class orbiters.
-The design was improved using feedback from the earlier models of Buran-class shuttles, such as the flight of Buran and the construction of Ptichka.
+The design was improved based on lessons learned from the flight of Buran and the construction of Ptichka.